SatharakaNilmantha/BookMyDoctor/README.md

 - 🔐 Secure authentication using **bcrypt**
 - 📱 SMS communication with **Twilio**
 - 🧑‍⚕️ Role-based portals for **Admins** and **Patients**
+- 💬 Chatbot integration for quick access to doctor details
 - 🖼️ File handling and profile image uploads
 - 🔧 RESTful backend using **Java Spring Boot**
 - 💻 Responsive UI built with **React.js**